Opinion: Love thunderstorms? There could be a psychological reason for that

 Love thunderstorms?
 There could be a psychological reason for that

-The concept of ‘amniotic sound’ might explain our fascination with thunder and lightning
+The concept of ‘amniotic sound’ may explain our fascination with thunder and lightning

-I lay awake in bed long after I should’ve been asleep, listening to the wind howl at my window; the distant rumble of thunder like waves lapping at the horizon.
+When they happen at night, I lay awake in bed long after I should be asleep, listening to the wind howl at my window; the distant rumble of thunder like waves lapping at the horizon.
+When they break during the middle of the day, I announce it loudly to whoever is around me like a child on Christmas Eve.
 There’s just something about the growl of an imminent storm – the power of it.
 The electricity that crackles in the air.
 I’ll admit, it does something to me.
 It makes me feel alive.
 Storms (by which I distinctly mean the non-life-threatening, watch-from-the-window-while-cosy-and-warm-indoors kind) are sexy.
 Sorry-not sorry.

 If my friends are anything to go by, I’m not alone in being “turned on” by a storm, either (and I use that phrase loosely…ish).
 A flurry of texts from some of those who know me best: “You listening to the storm?”
 “Bet you’re awake!”

-Someone special to me messaged me at midnight to tell me a story of how he’d once spent the whole night in a hammock in the jungle in south east Asia during a wild tropical storm, while it absolutely hammered it down.
-I have my own stories, too: of the night I spent at a rock festival on the side of Mount Fuji (believe it or not) in a flimsy two-man pop up tent during what felt a lot like a small hurricane.
-No all-night parties and shouts of “b******s” for us (and if you know, you know) – it was torches off at 10pm and hunkering down to try and weather the, well, weather.
+Someone special to me messaged me at midnight to tell me a story of how he’d once spent the whole night in a hammock in the jungle in southeast Asia during a wild tropical storm, while it absolutely hammered it down.
+I have my own stories, too: of the night I spent at a rock festival on the side of Mount Fuji (believe it or not) in a flimsy two-man pop-up tent during what felt a lot like a small hurricane.
+No all-night parties and shouts of “b******s” for us (and if you know, you know) – it was torches off at 10pm and hunkering down to try to weather the, well, weather.
 Fun, though.

 Then there was the night, one New Year’s Eve, when I watched the clock trip over from midnight to 2007 from my window overlooking the water in Cardiff Bay; water that was usually static but had been whipped up by gusty winds and transformed into a seething, bubbling cauldron.
 I can still close my eyes and picture the grins on all our faces.
 Something about a good storm (when we are safe and warm and out of the eye of it) makes us smile.